Running Nextcloud as a Podman Container on Rocky Linux¶

 #!/bin/bash clear echo " " echo "Deleting ncdb Database for nextcloud ....." podman run --rm --net host db-tools /root/db-drop.sh ; echo " " echo "Creating ncdb Database for nextcloud ....." podman run --rm --net host db-tools /root/db-create.sh ;

-And lastly, here's your build script that'll put the whole mariadb container together:
+And lastly, here is your build script that will put the whole mariadb container together:

 With its code: